Induced seismicity: Geothermal energy

 Enhanced geothermal systems (EGS), a new type of geothermal power technology that does not require natural convective hydrothermal resources, are known to be associated with induced seismicity.
 EGS involves pumping fluids at pressure to enhance or create permeability through the use of hydraulic fracturing techniques.
 Hot dry rock (HDR) EGS actively creates geothermal resources through hydraulic stimulation.
 Depending on the rock properties, and on injection pressures and fluid volume, the reservoir rock may respond with tensile failure, as is common in the oil and gas industry, or with shear failure of the rock's existing joint set, as is thought to be the main mechanism of reservoir growth in EGS efforts.

 HDR and EGS systems are currently being developed and tested in Soultz-sous-Forêts (France), Desert Peak and the Geysers (U.S.), Landau (Germany), and Paralana and Cooper Basin (Australia).
 Induced seismicity events at the Geysers geothermal field in California has been strongly correlated with injection data.
 The test site at Basel, Switzerland, has been shut down due to induced seismic events.
 In November 2017 a Mw 5.5 struck the city of Pohang (South Korea) injuring several people and causing extensive damage.
 The proximity of the seismic sequence to an EGS site, where stimulation operations had taken place only a few months before the earthquake, raised the possibility that this earthquake had been anthropogenic.
 According to two different studies it seems plausible that the Pohang earthquake was induced by EGS operations.

 Researchers at MIT believe that seismicity associated with hydraulic stimulation can be mitigated and controlled through predictive siting and other techniques.
 With appropriate management, the number and magnitude of induced seismic events can be decreased, significantly reducing the probability of a damaging seismic event.

 Induced seismicity in Basel led to suspension of its HDR project.
 A seismic hazard evaluation was then conducted, which resulted in the cancellation of the project in December 2009.

 Hydraulic fracturing

-Hydraulic fracturing is a technique in which high-pressure fluid is injected into the low-permeable reservoir rocks in order to induce fractures to increase hydrocarbon production.
+Hydraulic fracturing is a technique in which high-pressure fluid is injected into low-permeability reservoir rocks in order to induce fractures to increase hydrocarbon production.
 This process is generally associated with seismic events that are too small to be felt at the surface (with moment magnitudes ranging from −3 to 1), although larger magnitude events are not excluded.
 For example, several cases of larger magnitude events (M > 4) have been recorded in Canada in the unconventional resources of Alberta and British Columbia.